The Original Acid Loving Plant Food

 For New Plantings:

-Dig a hole twice as wide and the same depth as the root ball so that roots can spread naturally.
-Remove 1/3 of the soil and replace it with compost, peat moss or humus.
+Dig hole larger than root of plant so that roots can spread naturally.
+Remove 1/2 of the soil and replace it with compost, peat moss or humus.
 Mix 1 cup of Holly-tone into amended soil.
 Place the plant in the hole so that it sits at the same depth it was previously growing (use soil mark on the trunk as a guide).
 Fill the hole halfway with amended soil.
 Pack the soil firmly, soak it with water, and allow it to settle.
 Finish filling hole leaving the top two inches loose for easy absorption of water.
 Make slight depression around the plant to help hold water.
 Add mulch to help conserve water, slow down evaporation, and control weeds.
 Keep well watered until plant is established.

 For Established Plants: